 Foothills Family Resources provides all the amenities of a modern office space at no expense to our partners.
 In return, our partners provide the following services to the residents of Travelers Rest, Slater, Marietta and Cleveland, South Carolina.

 Department of Health WIC Services: Provides nutrition education for low-income pregnant, breastfeeding and non-breastfeeding postpartum women along with infants and children up to age five who are found to be at nutritional risk.
-To schedule an appoint you must contact WIC at (800)868-0404
+To schedule an appointment you must contact WIC at (855) 472-3432 and ask to be seen in the Slater office.
+(1st, 3rd, 4th, 5th Tuesdays of the month)

-Foothills Family Resources: Building Administration/Maintenance; Medicaid/SNAP applications; Rent/Utility/Medication assistance; Center for Working Families: Works to move participants from crisis to self-sufficiency via job training, financial counseling and resume/soft skills development.
+Foothills Family Resources: Building Administration/Maintenance; Medicaid/SNAP applications; Rent & Utility assistance; Center for Working Families: Works to move participants from crisis to self-sufficiency via job training, financial counseling and resume/soft skills development.

 Greenville County Human Relations Commission: Provides HUD-approved housing, financial literacy and credit repair.
-All Center for Working Families participants receive training in financial management to include budgeting, credit repair and capital purchases.
+Works specifically with Center for Working Families participants with financial management to include budgeting, credit rebuilding and capital purchases.

-Greenville County School District Lifelong Learning: Provides classroom instruction to prepare students to take the GED and WorkKeys certifications
+Greenville County School District Lifelong Learning: Provides classroom instruction to prepare students to take the GED and WIN certifications

 Greenville Mental Health: Provides quality Mental Health Services to adults, children, adolescents, and their families.
-Please call (864) 241-1040 to schedule an appointment.
+Please call (864) 241-1040 to schedule an appointment and request to be seen in the Slater office.

 The Commodity Supplemental Food Program* (Senior Boxes): Works to improve the health of participants by supplementing their diets with nutritious USDA commodity foods.
-Programming occurs monthly on the third Friday after the third Thursday 10:00am to 11:00am.
-Please call (864) 836-1100 for details on registering.
+Programming occurs monthly on the third Thursday from 1:30-2:30pm.
+Please call (864) 836-1100 ext.
+101 for details on registering.
 Who can receive these foods?
 Individuals over age 60 who are income and residency eligible.

-Food Pantry (The Emergency Food Assistance Program (TEFAP))*: Provides emergency food to help supplement the diets of low-income individuals.
-The Food Pantry can be utilized once every 4 weeks food is available for pick up Monday – Thursday 8:15 am – 4:30 pm and Friday 8:15 am – 4:00 pm; closed daily 12:00 pm – 1:00 pm.
+Food Pantry (The Emergency Food Assistance Program (TEFAP)*: Provides emergency food to help supplement the diets of low-income individuals.
+The Food Pantry can be utilized once every 30 days and food is available for pick up Monday – Wednesday 8:15am – 4:30 pm (closed daily 12:00 pm – 1:00 pm) and Thursdays 8:30 – 11:30am.

 As you can see, it is not just FFR’s individual services that make it so vital to Northern Greenville County; it is the close proximity of all of these services to an under-served population that makes us irreplaceable in the region.
 This is especially true considering we serve a population that faces a lack of transportation as a huge barrier to receiving services.
 These individuals need help and would go without if FFR did not exist.